ephbaum/ephbaum/README.md

 - 👋 Hi, I’m @ephbaum
-  - I go by Eph Baum now, which is a sort of [Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) thing at this point
+  - I go by Eph Baum now, which is a sort of [Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) thing at this point - you can learn a little more about it [below](#why-eph-baum)
 - 👀 I’m interested in:
   - outside (hiking, backpacking, trail running, adventuring, etc.)
   - healthy living through